Shawnee Indian Facts

 Shawnee Daily Life Facts

-- The Shawnee men were responsible for going to war when necessary, mainly as a means of protecting their family.
+- The Shawnee men were responsible for going to war when necessary, mainly as a means of protecting their families.

 Shawnee Clothing Facts